 Staff identify meaningful activities for service users using life story work and input from their family.
 Keeping service users’ active, interested and enjoying life is very important to staying well physically and emotionally.
 An example of this was Sam who enjoyed gardening throughout his life and always had a beautiful garden.
 He worked for his local authority for many years and although he was no longer able to carry out heavier tasks, gardening remained a meaningful activity for him.
 Staff supported Sam to pot plants and tend the planters on his balcony.
 He also enjoyed the animals who visited his balcony to eat the nuts he left out.

-Learning from families and welcoming their contribution to the care and support of their loved ones is important to the on-going health and well-being of our service users.
-The continuity of these most important relationships enables the best outcomes for service users.
+Learning from families and welcoming their contribution to the care and support of their loved ones is important to the on-going health and well-being of our supported people.
+The continuity of these most important relationships enables the best outcomes for supported people.

-For ARK, a palliative care approach is about enabling our service users to maintain and increase their quality of life in order to enjoy every day of their lives.
-We are also committed to supporting our service users to have the best possible end to their life at home, comfortably and surrounded by the people they love and who love them - if this is what they and their family wish.
+For ARK, a palliative care approach is about enabling our supported people to maintain and increase their quality of life in order to enjoy every day of their lives.
+We are also committed to supporting our supported people to have the best possible end to their life at home, comfortably and surrounded by the people they love and who love them - if this is what they and their family wish.
 This means having excellent working relationships with community health services and planning for the best end of life care for each individual.

-We’ve received feedback from service users and their families that our specialist care has helped to make their lives more comfortable and meaningful.
+We’ve received feedback from supported people and their families that our specialist care has helped to make their lives more comfortable and meaningful.